How to Adopt a Child: What You Need to Know About the Adoption Process

-For the adoption process, there are many factors that will play into the ultimate cost of adoption.
+For the child adoption process, there are many factors that will play into the ultimate cost of adoption.
 For example, if you adopt through a domestic adoption agency, you can expect more expenses than if you were to adopt through the foster care system.
-There are also the various adoption expenses required to complete the adoption, such as medical and living expenses.
-And as mentioned above, probably the biggest contributor to the cost of your adoption will be the type of adoption professional or agency you partner with.
+There are also the various adoption costs required to complete the adoption opportunity, such as medical and living expenses.
+And as mentioned above, probably the biggest contributor to the cost of your adoption will be the type of adoption professional, adoption team, or agency you partner with.

-The Role of Birth Parents and the Adoption Registry
+The Role of Biological Parents and the Adoption Registry

-There are few involved parties more important to the adoption process than your prospective birth mother.
+There are few involved parties more important to the adoption process than your prospective biological parents.
 Early on in your partnership with an adoption agency, they will probably ask you to fill out an in-depth questionnaire and/or adoption profile to better understand the adoption opportunities you are looking for.
-Much of the focus of these questionnaires and profiles will be measuring which prospective birth mothers may be a good fit for your adoption aspirations.
+Much of the focus of these questionnaires and profiles will be measuring which prospective birth mother may be a good fit for your adoption aspirations.
 It is imperative to be one-hundred-percent honest during this stage with what you will consider and won’t consider accepting in your future child.
-Anything in the realm of gender, age, nationality, medical condition is likely to come up, so it will behoove you to do your research and discuss any difficult decisions with your partner ahead of time.
+Anything in the realm of gender, age, nationality, or medical condition is likely to come up during the adoptive placement process, so it will behoove you to do your research and discuss any difficult decisions with your partner ahead of time.

 Parents Magazine recently reported that “Up to 90 percent [of birth mothers] choose their child’s adoptive parents and communicate with them before and after the adoption.”
-The relationship with the birth mother will prove the most important one you build throughout the adoption process.
+The relationship with the prospective birth parent will prove the most important one you build throughout the adoption process.

-Another worthwhile way to grow your family is through Foster to Adopt.
+Another impactful worthwhile way to grow your family is through Foster to Adopt.
 If you choose the path of a Foster-Adoptive parent, you will offer children who are unable to return to their birth parents a stable and loving family to grow up in.
-Adopting a child who comes to you from the family foster care program changes many lives with a ripple effect – abuse and neglect cycles are ceased.
-In this type of adoption, the opportunities for change and happiness are limitless.
-In addition, the cost of adoption is typically significantly lower in this type of system.
-You can learn more about foster care adoption, supportive services, financial information and much more.
+Adopting an older child who comes to you from the family foster care system changes many lives with a ripple effect – child abuse and neglect cycles are ceased.
+In this type of adoption, the opportunities for change and happiness are limitless for both the foster parent and the foster child .
+In addition, the cost of foster care adoption is typically significantly lower in this type of system.
+You can learn more about foster care adoption, Children’s Bureau supportive services, financial information and much more.

-In your initial discussions with adoption agencies, it is likely they will request certain forms and actions from the prospective adopting family.
-Many agencies require a home visit of “home study” in order to get a better understanding of your home life and determine whether or not you are fit to become parents.
-Background checks and financial record gathering are typically a part of this process, as well as interviews with you, your partner and potentially other family members.
+In your initial discussions with adoption agencies, it is likely they will request certain forms and actions from the prospective adoptive family.
+As a prospective parent, you will be expected to pass a home study inspection from either a social worker or an employee from the agency.
+Many agencies require a home visit, otherwise known as a “home study” or “adoption assessment” in order to get a better understanding of an adoptive parent’s home life to determine whether or not they qualify to be an adult adoptee.
+Background checks and financial record gathering are typically a part of this adoption assessment process to determine a failed adoption from a successful one, as well as interviews with you, your partner, and potentially other family members.

-This part of the process can be quite nerve-wracking, and although a home safety checklist is a great place to start, there’s so much more to your home visit than that.
-You must remember, the key to creating a safe and open home environment for your child is about more than just meeting their fundamental needs for survival, and your home study agent will understand this better than anyone else.
+This part of the process can be quite nerve-wracking for any prospective parent, and although a home safety checklist is a great place to start, there’s so much more to your home visit than that.
+You must remember, the key to creating a safe and open home environment for your adopted child is about more than just meeting their fundamental needs for survival, and your home study agent will understand this better than anyone else.
 Building an atmosphere of openness and an overall feeling of comfort and trust is imperative for raising a happy, healthy child ready to take on the world.

 The Waiting Game

-After you’ve gone through the necessary preparations, interviews and visits, the only thing left to do is wait for “the call.”
+After you’ve gone through the necessary preparations, interviews and visits from your adoption plan, the only thing left to do is wait for “the call.”
 One of the first questions that inevitably arises in the minds of aspiring adoptive parents is “how long will this take?”
-The stigma is that the adoption process is a long one, but as we saw above, there are multiple choices that factor into how long it will ultimately take to bring home your child.
+The stigma is that the adoption process is a long one, but as we saw above, multiple choices that factor into how long it will ultimately take to bring home your child.

 Many adoption resources, like American Adoption, will tell you that the biggest contributing factor in an adoption professional’s average adoption wait time is advertising.
 Essentially, the more money your adoption representative is able to spend on advertisements per adoptive family, the more exposure you’re likely to receive to prospective birth parents.

-However, there are other factors more closely tied to the capabilities of your agency, like how many other active adoptive families they have in their system.
-If you are more flexible with your adoption expectations (i.e. you’re open to adopting internationally, or have flexible preferences on age or gender), you can expect a shorter wait time throughout your adoption process.
+However, there are other factors more closely tied to the capabilities of your agency and its adoption services, like how many other active adoptive families they have in their system.
+If you are more flexible with your adoption expectations (i.e. you’re open to international adoption, or have flexible preferences on age or gender), you can expect a shorter wait time throughout your adoptive placement process.